CZ-NIC/knot-resolver/daemon/README.rst

 Scaling out
 ===========

+.. note:: The recommended way to scale out and use multiple cores is to use :ref:`Multiple instances <systemd-multiple-instances>` when running kresd under systemd.

 The server can clone itself into multiple processes upon startup, this enables you to scale it on multiple cores.
 Multiple processes can serve different addresses, but still share the same working directory and cache.